-Ole Isacson, MD
+Ole Isacson, M.D.

 Harvard Medical School

 Parkinson’s disease cell transfer work revealed that many different kinds of deficits could be repaired by fetal neurons, even when donor cells were from different donor species.
-For example, we demonstrated both in animal models and later in the clinic that in principle, these cells can repair the dopamine system (Isacson et al. 1995, Deacon et al. 1997, Mendez et al. 2005).
+For example, the Isacson lab demonstrated in both animal models and clinical studies that in principle, these cells can repair the dopamine system (Isacson et al. 1995, Deacon et al. 1997, Mendez et al. 2005).
 These studies demonstrated that functional repair is possible using cell therapies, either for trophic preservation or by restituting the neurotransmission.
 Dr. Isacson's lab was the first to transplant embryonic stem cell derived gamma-aminobutyric acid (GABA) expressing neurons in animal models in 1995 (Dinsmore et al. 1996).
-Scientists at the Neuroregeneration Laboratories first demonstrated that embryonic stem cells and iPS cells can also generate the dopamine neurons (A9 and A10) that are involved in the degeneration that creates the syndrome of Parkinson’s disease (Deacon et al. 1998, Bjorklund L et al. 2002, Hargus et al. 2010).
-These discoveries show that ES and iPS cell derived neurons, including human cells, can reverse functional deficits in animal models and patients and create neurotransmission that involves basal ganglia, motor circuitry and behavioral recovery.
-Another complementary approach involves defining the molecular profile of vulnerable neurons in neurodegenerative disease.
-This has efficiently generated new molecular targets for neuroprotective treatments (C.Y.
-Chung et al. 2005, 2010, Hedlund et al 2010) in neurodegenerative diseases.
-Innovative axon and synapse regeneration approaches (Lin et al. 2006, 2009, Inoue et al. 2007), novel neural cell sorting methods (Pruszak et al. 2007, 2009, Cooper et al. 2010), genetic engineering and gene therapy (Seo et al. 2007, C.Y.
-Chung et al. 2007, 2009, Hemming et al. 2007) complement the in vivo studies to achieve realistic goals in regenerative medicine for patients with neurological diseases.
-The accomplishments of this research center include providing novel technology and biological insights beyond currently available drug therapies.
+Scientists at the Neuroregeneration Laboratories first demonstrated that embryonic stem cells and iPS cells can also generate the dopamine neurons (A9 and A10) that are involved in the degeneration that creates the syndrome of Parkinson’s disease (Deacon et al. 1998, Bjorklund L et al. 2002, Hargus et al. 2010, Hallett et al. 2014, 2015).
+These discoveries show that ES and iPS cell derived neurons, including human cells, can reverse functional deficits in animal models and patients and create neurotransmission that involves basal ganglia, motor circuitry and behavioral recovery (Hallett et al, 2014, 2015.)